yuqi11291/git_dir/readme.txt

-Git is a version control system \n Git is free software
+Git is a version control system
+Git is free software
+like